 - Thick top and bottom edges

 The new 7.9-inch iPad mini is Apple’s smallest tablet ever.
 It has a new display technology called True Tone which adjusts the color and brightness levels based on real-life colors in the environment around you.
 It may look identical to the previous iPad mini but don’t be fooled, there is a lot going on inside.
 The Retina display screen is a whopping 25% brighter and creates higher quality images due to its 2048 x 1536px screen resolution with a pixel density of 326ppi.
 It “supports” both HDR 10 and Dolby Vision playback, although the peak brightness of the display isn’t high enough to give the full HDR effect.
 In plain and simple language, the display is top-notch, sharp, bright and with vivid colors and the anti-reflective coating works like a charm.

 Also, when we tried the iPad mini 5 to play several games, we were blown away and can say, hand on heart, that nothing comes close in terms of real-world game performance.
 The quality of the images and graphics is truly amazing and has nothing to envy the bigger models.
 We put this little tablet through its paces and it came through the goods, a solid, smooth, and satisfying experience all around.

-The new Apple iPad mini 5 is a fair upgrade in performance and well deserving of being included in our list for the best tablet in 2020, although we wouldn’t call a groundbreaking tablet.
+The new Apple iPad mini 5 is a fair upgrade in performance and well deserving of being included in our list for the best tablet, although we wouldn’t call a groundbreaking tablet.
 It adds Apple Pencil support and as a whole, it works very, very well.
 If you liked the old mini and are looking for something new and fresh but with the same size, you will love this one from the moment you turn it on.